dotintent/flutter-nfc-reader/README.md

 For better details look at the demo app.

+### Check NFC Availability
+In order to check whether the Device supports NFC or not you can call `FlutterNfcReader.checkNFCAvailability()`.
+The method returns `NFCAvailability.available` when NFC is supported and enabled, `NFCAvailability.disabled` when NFC is disabled (Android only) and `NFCAvailability.not_supported` when the user's hardware does not support NFC.

 ### IOS Specifics

 IOS behaves a bit different in terms of NFC Scanning and writing.